LONA MANNING

 Austen says the gypsies "

 did not wait for the operations of justice; they took themselves off in a hurry," that is, before Knightley or anyone can get up a posse to drive them out.
 (Recall that bylaw officers and police do not exist at this period in history.)
 Austen does not explain or justify the response of the village.
 She would not have expected her readers to disagree with the response.
-In a later post, when we get to the topic of Emma and land enclosure, we'll see how this scene is interpreted to make the gypsies into the victims.
+In a later post, when we get to the topic of Emma and land enclosure, we'll see how this scene is interpreted to make the gypsies into the figures of sympathy.

 Austen’s view of the poor was a paternalistic one, or to use the term she would use, a condescending one.
-Helping the poor -- at least, the deserving poor--is one of her implicit values, it is something a good person does, even without explicit reference to religion.
+Helping the poor--at least, the deserving poor--is one of her implicit values, it is something a good person does, even without explicit reference to religion.

 Next post: Decorum in Religion